hpalmete/dilbert-tools/README.md

 Installation
 ------------

-dilbert-tools requires Python 2.7 unless you are using the Windows EXEs.
+dilbert-tools requires Python 2.7 or later (including 3.x), unless you are using the Windows EXEs.

 To install dilbert-tools, you have several options: